Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   MAC and application data.
 Application data are protected with AES-128 encryption, MAC related data are AES-128 encrypted with another key.

+## LoRaWAN FPort

+The LoRaWAN MAC layer features a frame port field in all frames.
+This field (FPort) is 8 bits long and the values from 1 to 223 can be used.
+It allows LoRaWAN networks and applications to identify data.

 ## LoRaWAN empty frame {#lorawan-empty-frame}

-A LoRaWAN empty frame is a LoRaWAN message without FPort and FRMPayload.
+A LoRaWAN empty frame is a LoRaWAN message without FPort (cf {{lorawan-schc-payload}}) and FRMPayload.

 ## Unicast and multicast technology